BradleyCodeU/bradleycodeu.github.io/_apcsp/digitalinfo/foobarv3.md

    * (You should already have this code) Call the move function and pass the arguments userInput, location and save what it returns in location

-You can test your NPCs like this:
+Test your NPCs like this:
 ```
 >>> talkTo(dan,[])
   Cowboy Dan: "Howdy there"